 This course is for researchers who want to start looking at spatial or social variations in their data and generating maps to present results.
 The course will assume that your knowledge of spatial scales and generation of maps is zero.
 Examples will all be from a public health context.

-Michelle Morris is an Academic Fellow of the University of Leeds and Wellcome Trust ISSF Fellow, based in the Leeds Institute for Data Analytics.
+Michelle Morris is Associate Professor and Academic Fellow of the University of Leeds and Wellcome Trust ISSF Fellow, based in the Leeds Institute for Data Analytics.
 Her primary research interests are spatial and social variations in diet, lifestyle and health and how new and emerging data sources in these areas can best be utilised to benefit patient health outcomes.
-Last year she presented at the LIDA seminar, Big Data in Public Health – future horizons, applications and ethical issues, on the case for using Big Data to fill in the gaps in the narrative for public health research.
 Her unique career history (a degree in Neuroscience, working in industry in Health Informatics, and then gaining an MSc and then her PhD investigating, “Spatial analysis of dietary cost patterns and implications for health”) has perfectly fitted Michelle to embark on her University Academic Fellow vision of crossing discipline boundaries, bringing together people, data and methods to improve health through informatics – specifically combining consumer analytics with health informatics and using ‘big data’ to benefit patient outcomes.